-A year of study in Germany will help prepare you for multiple careers in a rapidly changing, global environment and give you a chance to learn about another culture and language.
+Our International Computer Science major features a year spent living and studying in Germany en route to a dual degree from Rose-Hulman and Hochschule Ulm.
+ICS will prepare you for multiple careers in a rapidly changing, global environment and give you a chance to learn about another culture and language.
 You’ll also learn fundamental concepts and techniques that will last longer than present computer science technology.

 Our classes will prepare you for multiple careers in a rapidly changing environment.
 We emphasize fundamental concepts and techniques that will last longer than present technology.

 To learn more about career possibilities for computer science and software engineering majors, check out our Careers Page.

 Software Developers are the creative minds behind computer programs.
 Some develop the applications that allow people to do specific tasks on a computer or another device.
 Others develop the underlying systems that run the devices or control networks.
 Many software developers work for firms that deal in computer systems design and related services, or for software publishers.
 Software developers usually have a bachelor’s degree in computer science and strong computer programming skills.
 The median annual wage for software developers was $100,690 in May 2015. – U.S. Bureau of Labor Statistics

 Computer network architects design and build data communication networks, including local area networks (LANs), wide area networks (WANs), and intranets.
 These networks range from small connections between two offices to next-generation networking capabilities such as a cloud infrastructure that serves multiple customers.
 Employment of computer network architects is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
 The median annual wage for computer network architects was $100,240 in May 2015. – U.S. Bureau of Labor Statistics